 Field Education is a significant part of your preparation for professional social work practice.
-The BSW Program at West Chester University provides concurrent field practicum with ongoing course work designed to provide instruction and opportunity to integrate theory and practice.
-In addition, during the spring semester of junior year, students attend a weekly one-hour field practicum class in order to facilitate communication and individualization of learning goals and objectives.
-Social Work settings providing practicum opportunities are located off campus in metropolitan, suburban, and rural areas.
-Field practicum experience is required of all social work majors: 224 hours in the junior year and 480 hours in the senior year.
-Because the field practicum is part of a course and concurrent with the seminar course, students must complete the field requirements, including required number of hours, before the beginning of the next semester of field.
+The BSW Program at West Chester University provides concurrent field practicums with concurrent course work designed to provide instruction and the opportunity to integrate theory and practice.
+In addition, during the spring semester of junior year, students attend a weekly one-hour field practicum class in order to facilitate professional development.

+Field practicum experience is required of all social work majors: 224 hours in the spring of junior year and 224 hours per semester in their senior year.
+Social Work settings providing practicum opportunities are located in urban, suburban, and rural communities.
+Students are placed at different field settings for the junior and senior years to ensure a broad and varied experience in the field.

+Because the field practicum experience is part of a course students must complete the field requirements, including required number of hours, before the beginning of the next semester of field.
 Students also must remain in field until the end of the course.
-Students must select different agencies for the junior and senior years to ensure a broad and varied experience in the field.